What are progress tests?

 In Years 9 and 10 we would recommend 1 ½ to 2 ½ hours of study completed three to four times per week.

-Please follow this link for further information on the Checkpoints and developing healthy study habits:
+Please follow this link for further information on the tests and developing healthy study habits:

 Healthy Study Habits